-Mint Juleps, the drink of choice at the Kentucky Derby, are delicious and need only a few ingredients: bourbon, water, sugar and mint.
+Mint Juleps are the drink of choice at the Kentucky Derby.
+The Kentucky Derby odds might not be in your favor, but mint juleps will.
+They are delicious and need only a few ingredients: bourbon, water, sugar and mint.
 Please note the following: I do not own a traditional silver mint julep cup and neither does anyone I know.
 I prefer to use an old fashioned glass for my “home style” julep.
 I also do not keep any of those little swizzle straws you find in bars in my cupboard.
-So, here is my non-traditional-made-at-home mint julep.
+So, here is my non-traditional-made-at-home mint julep with simple syrup.

 The Kentucky Derby is famous not only for very fancy hats, but also for its “most expensive” juleps which can cost somewhere in the neighborhood of $1,000.
 The ingredients are carefully chosen hence the cost.
 For example, one year sugar from a small plantation in Madagascar producing only a limited amount of pounds per year was chosen for the simple syrup.
 Proceeds from the sale of the juleps goes to fund a charity for older horses.

 When you first open bourbon it’s always a good idea to take a small sip just to be sure it’s OK.
 Interestingly, I’ve never once found a bad bottle.
 Anyhow, the tradition of the mint julep goes back to 1938.
 The Libbey company of Toledo, Ohio was the supplier of the glasses the mint juleps were served in.
 When juleps were first introduced, the management at Churchill Downs soon noticed that the glasses were disappearing.
 You guessed it!!!
 Customers were taking them as souvenirs.
 To curb theft, management instituted a .25c charge for the glass.
 Apparently it worked.
 To this day the Libbey Company is the supplier of glasses to Churchill Downs.